 Learning to drive is a huge milestone.
 The opportunity to drive on local Perth roads and visiting friends and family across the country provides a newfound freedom.
-Having your license can also improve job prospects, also leading in to the opportunity of booking truck driving lessons and driving larger vehicles on Perth roads.

 But what should you learn to drive first… a manual car or an automatic car?
 Before you get behind the wheel, here’s what you should know about both drive types.

 We’ll start with the most common question: What’s the difference between an automatic car and a manual car?

 - Manual cars have traditional gearboxes, or transmissions.
 In other words, you shift through the gears to drive the car.
 The cars have three pedals; brake, accelerator, and clutch.
 You use the clutch pedal to change gears.

 - Automatic cars don’t have the same gearbox.
 Once you put the car in “drive” or “D”, the automatic transmission does the work for you.
 You don’t need a clutch pedal.